anodyne/nova3/docs/developing/overview.md

 ## 200-level Tutorials

 - Anatomy of Nova 3
+	- Learn about how Nova is put together, how things are executed and get a high-level tour under the hood of Nova 3.
 - Seamless substitution for developers
 - The Nova Po-Po: Understanding controllers in Nova 3
+	- While controllers have stayed mostly the same between versions of Nova, 3.0 offers some unique changes.
+This will show you how to leverage controllers to get the most out of Nova 3.
 - Emails
 - Creating widgets
 - Creating modules